Version 50: 70 dances, 9 aliases, 13 traditions.

-(Formats: to print (help included), to read on-line (help included), plain text (help separate), to read on Palm Pilot (help separate), source code.)
+(Formats: to print, to print (compact), to read on-line, plain text (help separate), to read on Palm Pilot (help separate), source code.)

 It is a compact set of instructions for a number of Cotswold Morris Dances (a type of traditional English performance folk dancing) that I made as reminders for myself.
 I have put it on the WWW lest it is of use or of interest to anyone else.